Solar construction is helping states meet aggressive clean energy targets

 Q: What benefits can an integrated engineer-procure-construct (EPC) contractor provide?

-A: An integrated EPC contractor brings considerable cost and schedule efficiencies to any project and, ultimately, the owner, especially when armed with the capability to execute all phases of a solar project, including the solar photovoltaics (PV) and interconnection substation.
-By working simultaneously on design, procurement and construction, an integrated EPC contractor has a full-service team that’s able to design, procure and mobilize quicker than a traditional design-bid-build delivery method or niche construction company can.
-Integrated EPC execution also allows for the construction team to be involved in the design phase to provide constructability review and address any potential conflicts during the design phase rather than during construction.
+A: An integrated EPC contractor brings considerable cost and schedule efficiencies to any project, especially when armed with the capability to execute all phases of a solar project, including the solar PV and interconnection substation.
+By working simultaneously on design, procurement and construction, an integrated EPC contractor has a full-service team that is able to design, procure and mobilize quicker than a traditional design-bid-build delivery method or niche construction company can.
+Integrated EPC execution also allows for the construction team to be involved in the design phase to provide a constructability review and address any potential conflicts during the design phase rather than during construction.
 The sooner that we can get involved to assist a client with the site selection, development, permitting, design and site optimization, the more streamlined the process and beneficial for the owner.

 Q: What are other frequently asked questions about solar construction?

-A: We often get asked what the best time is to bring in a project delivery partner.
+A: We often get asked when a client should bring in a project delivery partner.
 The answer is the earlier, the better.
-Having a collaborative team that’s all in from the beginning provides exceptional value throughout each phase of the project.
+Having a collaborative team that is all in from the beginning provides exceptional value throughout each phase of the project.
 Our inclusive team has experience in all phases of project development, including cost analysis and preliminary design, project siting, permitting, right-of-way and easement acquisition, and transmission studies.
 While we can execute a range of delivery approaches, EPC delivery is our preferred method, providing the client with one point of accountability, cost certainty and a quicker project timeline.

-With solar technology costs dropping and decarbonization targets approaching — as well as a two-year extension on the solar ITC — interest in solar is at an all-time high.
+With solar technology costs dropping and decarbonization targets approaching, interest in solar is at an all-time high.
 Learn how contractor knowledge and experience in the current, ever-changing marketplace not only helps overcome challenges but also advances the development of new utility-scale solar farms.